You-Gao/Blog/_fun/2025-05-27-perfectdays.md

 It speaks to how we use people's jobs to infer something of a person's internal psyche.
 Anyone who works X job is "*clearly miserable*" or "*lazy*" or "*boring*" or "*unsatisfied*" or Y negative trait.

 This is how Hirayama's sister interprets Hirayama.
-She sees that Hirayama is a janitor and demeans him in the later parts of the film.
+She sees Hirayama as a janitor and demeans him in the later parts of the film.
 These scenes often leave viewers wondering how Hirayama is happy despite all of this.

 ## "Other Minds" & "I"